 1. The OAM or operator's AF sends a request/subscription to the NWDAF for NF anomalous behaviour analytics using either the Nnwdaf_AnalyticsInfo_Request or Nnwdaf_AnalyticsSubscription_Subscribe service operation.

 2. If the request is authorized, and in order to provide the requested analytics, the NWDAF may subscribe to OAM services to retrieve resource usage and NF resources configuration of all targeted NF instances, following the procedure specified in clause 6.2.3.2 in TS 23.288 [1].
-The NWDAF further sends the request to the OAM to provide the security specific log into (as specified in the table 6.6.2.3-1).
+The NWDAF further sends the request to the OAM to provide the security specific log info (as specified in the table 6.6.2.3-1).

 3. OAM then collects all the requested information along with the security logs from the NFs and provide it to NWDAF.